Blog

 AI API costs are about to explode and defense budgets are not ready

-Cloud inference pricing is volatile, model demand keeps rising, and defense programs that rely on metered APIs inherit that uncertainty.
-Local inference gives teams a cost curve they can control.
+Cloud inference pricing is volatile and model demand keeps rising.
+Defense programs that rely on metered APIs inherit that uncertainty.
+Local inference puts the cost curve back in your hands.

 Mesh networking for the dismounted warfighter: what works and what does not

 Dedicated tactical radios still matter.
-EdgeLance Mesh is a layer above the transport: it uses whatever links are available and routes mission data by priority, bandwidth, battery, and trust.
+EdgeLance Mesh sits above the transport, using whatever links are available and routing mission data by priority, bandwidth, battery, and trust.

 Local AI keeps working when links get contested

 Contested links make cloud-only AI fragile.
-Local inference on edge hardware is not just a cost optimization; it is how operators retain useful AI when connectivity is degraded.
+Local inference on edge hardware is how operators keep useful AI running when connectivity degrades.

 Why COTS hardware is becoming a serious tactical node

-Modern consumer hardware now carries enough local compute for real edge AI workflows.
-The remaining problem is software: security posture, fleet management, model loadouts, and mission-aware operations.
+Modern consumer hardware has enough local compute for real edge AI workflows.
+The remaining problem is software: security posture, fleet management, model loadouts, and making operations mission-aware.

 Why Knox is not enough: classification-aware MDM for contested environments

 Enterprise MDM proved consumer hardware can be managed.
-Tactical operations need a mission-aware layer for data boundaries, emissions controls, night-vision-aware UI, duress workflows, and airgapped updates.
+Tactical operations need more: data boundaries, emissions controls, NVG-compatible UI, duress workflows, and airgapped updates.

 Why AI without source evidence is operationally useless